tanyaortiz/fed-philosophy/README.md

 This living document is intended to present, organize and illustrate our practices in front-end development (FED).

 ## What is a FED?
-Put simply, front-end Developers work on client facing assets.
-Here, FEDs play a role in early stages of a project, working closely with creative and strategy to build prototypes and templates of sites.
-FEDs also help in production and support stages of projects.
+Put simply, Front-End Developers work on client-facing assets.
+Here, FEDs play a role in the early stages of a project, working closely with creative and strategy to build website prototypes and templates.
+FEDs also help in the production and support stages of projects.

-- A FED is an expert in the fields a full stack developer is only familiar with
+- A FED is an expert in the fields a full stack developer is only familiar with.
-- A FED should identify potential issues with a design that might have poor usability
+- A FED should identify potential issues with a design that may lead to poor usability.
 - A FED should find a time to share knowledge amongst other teams within the company.

 # FED Guiding Principles
 ## Maintainability
 - Follow existing standards
-  - If there’s an opportunity to improve that is a low effort/cost: Improve it
+  - If there’s a low effort/cost opportunity to improve your codebase, improve it.
-  - Develope under the assumption you are not the one maintaining the code base
+  - Develop under the assumption that you are not the one maintaining the codebase.

 ### Consistent Nomenclature
 - CSS / HTML